 Alignment: Neutral.

-Symbol: Ringil is usually represented by a stylized version of a jester's head on a stick.
-A rea of Worship: Ringil is worshipped by Gnomes throughout the Old World, and has also been adopted by some Dwarfs as Rukh, God of Smiths.
-Temples: All Gnome burrows have a temple to Ringil; in most cases this takes the form of a huge cavern, preferably a natural one, illuminated also used for large clan meetings.
+Ringil is usually represented by a stylized Symbol:

+version of a jester's head on a stick.

+Area of Ringil is worshipped by Gnomes throughout Worship: the Old World, and has also been adopted by some Dwarfs as Rukh, God of Smiths.

+Temples: All Gnome burrows have a temple to Ringil;

+in most cases this takes the form of a huge cavern, preferably a natural one, illuminated only by Glowing Light spells.
+The temple is also used for large clan meetings.